 Will we walk or ride a bus to school?

-Will other United States Geological Survey families relocate here?
+Will other United States Geological Survey, Topographic Division, families relocate here?

 Will a Lutheran church exist, or will we attend another Christian denomination?

 Will I need allergy shots?
 A new location means new allergens: house dust, mold, mildew, grass, weeds, and trees.